andreasspindler/Libpreempt/README.md

 It is usually sufficient if the system is **predictable for a specific, practical problem** (application) and not for all conceivable questions.

-## How does Preemptive Multitasking work for realtime systems?
+## How does Preemptive Multitasking work for real-time systems?

 Preemptive multitasking creates the illusion that multiple processes and threads run concurrently on a single processor, while they are actually only assigned a small time slice.
 If the time slice is exceeded, the process or thread is "preempted", i.e. interrupted and has to wait for its next time slice.

-Realtime threads are an exception here.
+Real-Time threads are an exception here.
 They are only interrupted if a thread with a higher priority (FIFO) or the same priority (RR) is to run, or if `sched_yield()` is called explicitly.

-This means that a realtime thread can take over and paralyze the entire system if it does not return quickly enough or in the case of longer jobs voluntarily calls `sched_yield()`.
+This means that a real-time thread can take over and paralyze the entire system if it does not return quickly enough or in the case of longer jobs voluntarily calls `sched_yield()`.

 For this reason, RT throttling is activated under Linux: by default 5% of the CPU time is also assigned to non-RT threads per second.

-## How does Cooperative Multitasking work for realtime systems?
+## How does Cooperative Multitasking work for real-time systems?

 > Cooperative multitasking, also known as non-preemptive multitasking, is a
 > style of computer multitasking in which the operating system never initiates a